dev-launchers-sandbox/project__discord-bot/src/plugins/NitroEngine/README.md

 ##Overview

 This plugin adds a Discord Nitro hunting game to the server.
-At random times, the bot will send an embedded message in a predetermined channel "containing" a "fragment" of a Nitro Engine.
-When all of the pieces of the Nitro Engine have been collected, they can then be assembled into a full Nitro Engine which can then be redeemed for a Discord Nitro membership.
+On random intervals, and triggered by chat activity, the bot will send an embedded message in a predetermined channel "containing" a "fragment" of a Nitro Engine.
+When all of the pieces of the Nitro Engine have been collected they can then be assembled into a full Nitro Engine.
+Nitro Engines can then be redeemed for a Discord Nitro.

 ###Nitro Engine Parts
-These are the collectable pieces that make up a Nitro Engine.
+These are the collectible pieces that make up a Nitro Engine.
 They include:

 - Combustion Chamber
 - Carburetor